in

 Proper Waste Management

-Set up a recycling station in your home office to ensure proper waste management.
-Have separate bins for recyclables, paper waste, and general trash.
-Educate yourself on local recycling guidelines to ensure you’re recycling correctly.
+Set up recycling in your office.
+Use separate bins for recyclables, paper, and trash.
+Learn about local recycling to recycle right.

 7. Eco-Conscious Laundry Care